pypa/setuptools-scm/README.rst

 Additionally ``setuptools_scm`` provides setuptools with a list of files that are managed by the SCM (i.e. it automatically adds all of the SCM-managed files to the sdist).
-Unwanted files must be excluded by discarding them via ``MANIFEST.in``.
+This is opt-in, by supplying config argument: ``enable_find_files``.
+Once opted in unwanted files must be excluded by discarding them via ``MANIFEST.in``.

 ``setuptools_scm`` supports the following scm out of the box: